 Russia’s partial mobilization order surges, Finland considers immigration ban | Reuters

-The departure of men who may be called up has increased after Russian President Vladimir Putin signed a partial mobilization order to continue fighting in Ukraine on Friday.
+The departure of men who may be called up has increased following Russian President Vladimir Putin signed a partial mobilization order to continue fighting in Ukraine on Friday.
 Finland announced on Thursday that it was considering banning most Russians from entering the country.
 Picture taken in Finland in 2022.
 REUTERS/Essi Lehto

 [バーリマー(フィンランド)/トビリシ(ジョージア) 22日 ロイター] – Russian President Vladimir Putin signed a partial mobilization order on Friday to continue fighting in Ukraine, increasing the number of men who may be called up to leave the country.
 Finland announced on Thursday that it was considering banning most Russians from entering the country.

 Finland shares a 1,300 km border with Russia.
-The border crossing in Vallimaa, about three hours by car from Russia’s second-largest city St. Petersburg, was flooded with vehicles trying to enter Finland, causing traffic jams of up to 400 meters on the three-lane road, according to border officials.
+The border crossing in Vallimaa, regarding three hours by car from Russia’s second-largest city St. Petersburg, was flooded with vehicles trying to enter Finland, causing traffic jams of up to 400 meters on the three-lane road, according to border officials.
 Occurred.

 Departures to Georgia are also increasing, causing congestion along the border crossing between Russia and Georgia.